matiasagnolin/caravelo-test/QUESTIONS.md

    - how would you put them together (please explain general flow and how they interact/communicate)?
    - what would you do to help with performance?

-6. How would you deal with a feature/project where there is high uncertainty?
+5. How would you deal with a feature/project where there is high uncertainty?

-7. Explain your ideal process to deliver a feature, from conception, design, to build it and to release it in production.